The cookie apocalypse is upon us, and it’s not as delightful as it sounds.

 But in an era where data collection will require express consent, this kind of tracked data won’t exist in such abundance.
 Instead, marketers will need to turn to alternative solutions to succeed in this data-deprived world.

-That’s where advanced brand tracking software comes in.
+That’s where brand monitoring comes in.
 Without the ability to track potential and current customers’ every online move, we’ll need to find other ways to understand how they feel about brands.

 What are their associations, preferences, or usage habits?
 What values do they ascribe to your brand?
 How do they feel about your competitors?